Code-Institute-Submissions/MS3_GoBooks/README.md

 ### Searching With Pagination

-Following the implementation of a pagination function to split the library down into sections, a new error arose with the search bar.
+Following the implementation of a pagination function (With credit given to **[mozillag's flask pagination](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9)** for the flask pagination) to split the library down into sections, a new error arose with the search bar.
 The pagination for the library (when no search was made) worked perfectly (albiet with an issue wherein pages would split into sets of 10, not the intended 12), and the user could move through paginated pages with no issues.
-However, as the search function required the use of an if statement to generate results, the pagination started to malfunction.
+However, as the search functionrequired the use of an if statement to generate results, the pagination started to malfunction.
 The get_results function had to be moved within the if statement as it needed to return the results of the query, but this threw up issues wherein the rendered template would be referencing local variables before they had been assigned.

  ```
 def search():